AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 :::caution

-Sheriff is a Typescript-first library, and as such, it support only Typescript codebases written with modern Ecmascript standards.
+Sheriff is a Typescript-first library, and as such, it support only Typescript codebases written with modern ECMAScript standards.
 Vanilla Javascript codebases are not supported as of now.
 See [faq](./faq.md#does-sheriff-support-vanilla-javascript-codebases).

 :::